 SAEHRIMNIR: the magical beast of Valhalla.
 Every day it is killed and cooked for dinner, and every morning it is resurrected; it tastes like whatever the diner wants.

-SESSRUMNIR: the Hall of Many Seats, Freya's mansion in Folkvanger summon him; one of Loki's children
+SESSRUMNIR: the Hall of Many Seats, Freya's mansion in Folkvanger

 SKIRNIR: a god; Frey's servant and messenger